About Ben Michael

 After a decade at some of the top Criminal Defense firms in the country, I decided to start Michael & Associates to provide white-glove, high touch criminal defense services with one goal: to get you the best outcome possible.

-Now Proudly Defending Clients in San Antonio, Dallas and Fort Worth!
+Now Proudly Defending Clients in San Antonio, Dallas, Fort Worth and Houston

 A Different Type of Defense Attorney